jfree/orson-charts/README.md

 - removed JavaFX support to a separate project Orson Charts FX;
 - fixed cell content bug in `GridElement`;
-- fixed bug in GradientColorScale;
+- fixed bug in `GradientColorScale`;
-- protect from NPE in AbstractValueAxis3D;
+- protect from `NullPointerException` in `AbstractValueAxis3D`;
-- removed Ant build support;
-- moved demo code to external projects.
+- streamline build by removing Ant build support and moving demo code to external projects.

 Version 1.6 : 2-Nov-2016